hc-tcg/hc-tcg/README.md

 npm run client:dev   # start the client and update automatically when you make changes npm run dev          # start both the client and server
 ```
-By default, the client is hosted on part 3002.
+By default, the client is hosted on port 3002.

 ## Configuration